 When do I submit a cue sheet?

-- Video Games (not considered a performance)
+- Video Games (which are not considered a “performance”)

-How does PRO apply to Internet-only use?
+How does PRO apply to social media or internet use?

-Where can I find cue sheets?
+Where can I find a blank cue sheet template?

 What information needs to be on the cue sheet?

 - The cue sheet should have identifying information for the program it represents (i.e. film, episode of television series, etc.) and should list the cue title, duration, usage and entitled parties (writers/composers and publishers) for each PRO registered cue.

 Who is responsible for submitting the cue sheets?

 - The production company is responsible for submitting cue sheets.
 Typically, this is handled by the music department, a producer, or an editor.
 Although cue sheets may come in from other sources, the copy from the production company is always considered authoritative.